pyyzz/AllTheThings/README.md

 - Extra tooltip information (Models, Icons, Descriptions, etc).
 - Fanfare music when you learn anything new.

+## Release Schedule
+There are two release types, alpha build and official release.
+- Alpha builds will be released at 7:00 UTC every day.
+- Official releases are usually released every Monday.

 ## Why do I need this addon?
 - Ability to see what items you are missing from your collection in a more presentable means than Blizzard's UI.
 - The UI has information on quests, vendors, rares, dungeons and raids, world events, and more.